JBoggsy/aipa/learning_notes.md

   information.
 * The previous point is only an issue because I'm using the function-to-tool conversion in Ollama.
   If I could figure out how to properly define tool JSON schemas, I could use `self` methods.
+* Another alternative: only have tools which don't require user/agent context.
+* I've ended up creating a `Tool` base class, yet another reinvention of the wheel.

 ## User and Agent Context
 * One big question I've run into: how do we maintain user and agent context and make it accessible